This is an updated version of a post that first ran in April 2013.

-Over a dozen episodes, The Following has done more to tarnish the FBI's reputation than any real-life sexting scandal ever could.
-As Kevin Bacon’s Ryan Hardy and his band of brain-dead officers hunt for a cult led by the country's most notorious serial killer, they consistently make stupid decisions and refuse to do that which is obvious and logical.
+Over its first season, The Following did more to tarnish the FBI's reputation than any real-life sexting scandal ever could.
+As Kevin Bacon’s Ryan Hardy and his band of brain-dead officers hunted for a cult led by the country's most notorious serial killer, they consistently made stupid decisions and refused to do that which was obvious and logical.
 But without that incompetence the show wouldn't have made it this far.
-And now that it's coming back for another season, things are only going to get dumber.
-For now, there have been at least 30 absurd failures of law enforcement.
+And now that it has returned for a second season, things are only going to get dumber.
+Here, in chronological order, are all the absurd law enforcement fails on this show so far.
 (Please, feel free to remind us of any we have left out.)
-Here they are in chronological order.

 * The prison housing Joe Carroll fails to notice his unfettered Internet access, provided by a guard he took under his wing, which allows him to recruit followers with his "47 websites and over a thousand blogs."

 * Prison guards say bye to "Pete" at the end of work.
 But "Pete" is actually Carroll, who hacked up the real Pete and stole his uniform.
 No one notices.

 * With police surrounding her house and stationed outside her bedroom door, Shannon from Lost is pulled into a neighboring apartment through a hole in the closet.
 Her kidnappers cruise away in their SUV.
 No one notices.

 * Ryan Hardy shows up a minute too late to save her life.